This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Slowly add the liquid gelatin and continue beating until a soft peak forms.

-- Turn the mixer down to low speed and slowly add the dry brownie mix.
+- Turn the mixer down to low speed and slowly add the dry brownie mix and cocoa powder.
 Once the dry mix is incorporated, turn the mixer back to a higher speed and beat until stiff peaks form.

 - Chop the prepared brownies into small pieces, about the size of a dime or smaller and gently fold them into the brownie batter mousse.
 Spread the mousse over the cooled cake.